DwanZhang-AI/SePPO/README.md

 # Structure

-- `utils/` has the scoring models for evaluation or AI feedback (PickScore, HPS, Aesthetics, CLIP)
+- `utils/` has the scoring models for evaluation or AI feedback (PickScore, HPS, Aesthetics, CLIP).
 - `valid_scores.py` is score results from the pretrained model.
 - `requirements.txt` Basic pip requirements.
 - `test.py` You can write your prompt in this file to get an image result output by our trained model.